khinsen/MMTK/Doc/examples.rst

     :doc:`charge_fit.py <../Examples/Miscellaneous/charge_fit.py>`
     demonstrates fitting point charges to an electrostatic potential energy surface.
-  - The file
+  - The program
     :doc:`construct_from_pdb.py <../Examples/Miscellaneous/construct_from_pdb.py>`
     shows how a universe can be built from a PDB file in such a way that the internal atom ordering is compatible.
 This is important for exchanging data with other programs.
-  - The file
+  - The program
     :doc:`lattice.py <../Examples/Miscellaneous/lattice.py>`
     constructs molecules placed on a lattice.
-  - The file
+  - The program
     :doc:`vector_field.py <../Examples/Miscellaneous/vector_field.py>`
     shows how vector fields can be used in the analysis and visualization of collective motions.